JayAllanBaker/HTCompliance/replit.md

 **UI Components**: Extensive use of Radix UI primitives (@radix-ui/*) for accessible, unstyled components that are styled with Tailwind CSS via shadcn/ui configuration.

 **Design Rationale**: Microsoft Graph API integration leverages existing Health Trixss infrastructure for email.
 PapaParse provides robust CSV handling with error recovery.
 The JSON export format enables simple backup/restore without database-specific tools.
 Local file storage keeps the initial deployment simple but should be migrated to cloud storage (S3/Azure Blob) for production scalability.

+### QuickBooks Online Integration

+**OAuth 2.0 Authentication**: Integration uses OAuth 2.0 for secure authentication with QuickBooks Online.
+Each organization can connect to a separate QuickBooks company.
+The system stores access tokens (1-hour expiry) and refresh tokens (100-day expiry) in the database, with automatic token refresh on 401 errors.

+**Customer Mapping**: Organizations must be mapped to a QuickBooks customer before invoices can be synced.
+The system provides a search interface to find and map QuickBooks customers by name or company.

+**Invoice Synchronization**: Once connected and mapped, invoices can be synced from QuickBooks to the local database.
+Invoices are cached locally and can be updated by re-syncing.

+**Environment Configuration**: The integration requires three environment variables:
+- `QB_CLIENT_ID` - QuickBooks application client ID
+- `QB_CLIENT_SECRET` - QuickBooks application client secret
+- `QB_REDIRECT_URI` - OAuth callback URL (defaults to http://localhost:5000/api/quickbooks/callback in development)

+**Security Features**:
+- CSRF protection via state parameter in OAuth flow
+- Query string escaping to prevent QuickBooks Query Language injection
+- Automatic token refresh with 401 error handling
+- OAuth callback upsert logic to handle reconnections

+**Design Rationale**: Separate quickbooks_connections table isolates OAuth credentials from organization data for better security.
+The sync service caches invoices locally to reduce API calls and provide offline access to invoice data.
+Per-organization connections enable multi-company scenarios where different organizations use different QuickBooks companies.

 ### Help & Documentation System